BenA03/canvas-file-renamer/README.md

 as the program does not currently unzip files for you.

-**Note: this program does not create a copy of the directory before altering filenames, so be sure you are operating over the correct folder, because the changes will be difficult to undo.**
+**Note: this program does not create a copy of the directory before altering filenames, so be sure you are operating over the correct folder, because there is currently no functionality in this program to undo a batch-rename.**

 After the filenames are edited, warning messages will appear in the terminal if a revised filename contains characters or patterns that break filenaming conventions, like containing certain special characters or